-ssia-HWCA Any application for a certificate must be supported by the host Agency's RA or appointed Agency ServerCertificateManager signing the request with their valid certificate from "Swedish Government User CA".
+ssia-HWCA Any application for a certificate must be supported by the host Agency's RA or appointed Agency ServerCertificateManager signing the request with their valid certificate from "Swedish Government User CA" or "Swedish Government Auth CA".
 The OA will authenticate the authorizing signature on the request.
-The authentication process must map to the Agency name and Agency number from [StatsRegister] before processing the application. ssia-SignCA Any application for a certificate must be supported by the host Agency's RA or appointed Agency Administrator signing the request with their valid certificate from "Swedish Government User CA".
+The authentication process must map to the Agency name and Agency number from [StatsRegister] before processing the application. ssia-SignCA Any application for a certificate must be supported by the host Agency's RA or appointed Agency Administrator signing the request with their valid certificate from "Swedish Government User CA" or "Swedish Government Auth CA".
 The OA will authenticate the authorizing signature on the request.
 The authentication process must map to the Agency name and Agency number from [StatsRegister] before processing the application.